 Friday, March 7.
 2014

-Soem weeks ago I gave a talk about the "Dark Side of Open Data" at the Open data Institute, where I predicted that the major beneficiaries of government data were not going to be private citizens, taxpayers, or enthusiastic small startups, both large enterprises with deep pockets and less than altruistic service models.
+Some weeks ago I gave a talk about the "Dark Side of Open Data" at the Open Data Institute, where I predicted that the major beneficiaries of government data were not going to be private citizens, taxpayers, or enthusiastic small startups, but large enterprises with deep pockets and less than altruistic service models.
 The slide I used noted that history tells us any potential goldmine will be mined, and the obvious business model would be:

-As to who would do this, the question I asked I posed was "Which side are all the sharpest knives on?".
-No surprises than, that today I read in a McKinsey article on trends in Big Data that:
+As to who would do this, the question I posed was "Which side are all the sharpest knives on?".
+No surprises then, that today I read in a McKinsey article on trends in Big Data that:

 ...there was a growing awareness, among participants, of the potential of tapping swelling reservoirs of external data—sometimes known as open data—and combining them with existing proprietary data to improve models and business outcomes.
 (See “What executives should know about open data.”)
 Hedge funds have been among the first to exploit a flood of newly accessible government data, correlating that information with stock-price movements to spot short-term investment opportunities.